CharsetDetector/UTF-unknown/README.md

 This package is based on [Ude](https://github.com/errepi/ude) and since version 2 also on [uchardet](https://gitlab.freedesktop.org/uchardet/uchardet), which are ports of the [Mozilla Universal Charset Detector](https://www-archive.mozilla.org/projects/intl/chardet.html).

-The interface and other classes has been resigned so it's easier to use and better object oriented design (OOD).
-Unit tests and CI has been added.
+The interface and other classes have been redesigned so it's easier to use and has a better object oriented design (OOD).
+Unit tests and CI have been added.

 Features: